Twitter CEO Jack Dorsey's account sent racist tweets after hack | DW | 30.08.2019

 "We're aware that @jack was compromised and [are] investigating what happened," a Twitter spokesperson said.

-The company followed up with a Twitter post saying Dorsey's account was secured and there was "no indication that Twitter's systems have been compromised."
+The company followed up with Twitter posts saying Dorsey's account was secured and there was "no indication that Twitter's systems have been compromised" and that Dorsey's account was "compromised due to a security oversight by the mobile provider."

 The San Francisco-based firm suspended accounts that the hacker or hackers retweeted while they had control of Dorsey's account.
 It also suspended the account that appeared to be responsible for the hack.